AP Physics C

 e) Written explanations (blurbs, in English) explaining important steps in your solution.

-f) The final answer, with a box around it.
+f) The final answer, with units, sig-figs, and a box around it.

 See below for an example.

-Remember that this is Extra Credit: you're trying to impress the instructor with the quality of your work!
+Remember that this is Extra Credit: you're trying to impress the instructor with how well you can do.
 If in doubt, do a little more than you think you should, rather than trying to get by with less, at the risk of losing points on your solution.

-8. The instructor is available to answer questions about the assignment before school, after school, and possibly by e-mail.
+8. The instructor will be available to answer questions about the assignment on a limited basis: before school, after school, and possibly by e-mail.
 The instructor will not be able to help you if you leave all of your work until the night before the assignment is due.

 EXAMPLE PROBLEM AND SOLUTION: